JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

     - As the model uses more hidden layers and lag steps, the weight adjustment towards the earlier layers might become insignificant during the backpropagation, hindering the model in achieving higher performance.
     - This is an issue in `LSTM` layer, which is addressed in Attention Layers.

-## Conclusion
-To conclude, we have made a predictive model using an LSTM neural network.
-We included hour and lag features, and also carefully scale and split the data.
-In the end, our model was able to predict both the train and test data better than our baseline which is moving average of previous values.
-We believe that this model can be further optimized and tested to help solve one of the real world issues, which is traffic management.

 ## References
 - Guo, S., Lin, Y., Feng, N., Song, C., & Wan, H. (2019).
 Attention Based Spatial-Temporal Graph Convolutional Networks for Traffic Flow Forecasting.
 Proceedings of the AAAI Conference on Artificial Intelligence, 33(01), 922-929. https://doi.org/10.1609/aaai.v33i01.3301922.